-Anxiety often creates a higher heart rate, distracted thinking,
+Anxiety often creates a higher heart rate, distracted thinking, and fearful reactions.

 Be more physical.
 Activate the heart rate.